rub3nlh/tropipay-api-doc/docs/1 - Getting started/Getting-started.md

 In order to make it easier for you to start working with the API, we've created a sandbox: a test account that replicates the same functionalities as a real business account, but with fake data.
 This means you don't need to open a business account to start using the API and, more importantly, you won't risk accidentally transferring real money to the wrong person.

+You can get the test accounts in the [Telegram Developers Group](https://t.me/joinchat/SeivjlObx8-JJ8cY7FFn2A).
+Once you join in use the /notes command to get the notes of the group

 The develop server is slept by default.
 Once you access the URL the server will start, it takes like a 1min to by awake.
 It goes to sleep again after 30min of inactivity.